eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 ## The 10X Learning Mystery Solved

-One of the most striking predictions of information physics explains a phenomenon that has puzzled educators for decades: **Why do some people learn certain subjects 10 times faster than others, despite having similar intelligence and motivation?**
+One of the most striking predictions of information dynamics explains a phenomenon that has puzzled educators for decades: **Why do some people learn certain subjects 10 times faster than others, despite having similar intelligence and motivation?**

 Traditional educational psychology attributes this to vague concepts like "learning styles" or "natural aptitude."
-Information physics reveals the precise electrical reason: **cognitive impedance matching**.
+Information dynamics reveals the precise electrical reason: **cognitive impedance matching**.

 **The Circuit Analysis:**
 When information encounters a cognitive system, the learning rate depends on the mathematical relationship: